 METHODS: Between July and November 2019, the Screen for Child Anxiety Related Emotional Disorders (SCARED) questionnaire was administered to children with refractive errors (≥3D) and amblyopia who presented to the ophthalmology clinic.
 Children with low vision were evaluated based on their answers to the SCARED questionnaire.

-RESULTS: 38 cases (22 females, 16 males) with low vision were included in our study.
-The average age of the participants was 9.74±2.65 (7-12) years.
-The average of binocular vision was 0.28±0.21 LogMAR.
-The mean total anxiety scores of the children were 21.68±10.55.
-At least one type of anxiety was detected in 18 (47.4%) of the cases.
-A positive correlation and statistical significance were found between binocular low vision and anxiety (r=0.63 and p<0.001).
-It was observed that males were more prone to anxiety than females, a positive moderate correlation and statistical significance were found (r=0.50 and p=0.002).
+RESULTS: This study included 38 children (22 girls, 16 boys) with low vision.
+The average age of the participants was 9.74±2.65 (712) years.
+The average binocular vision was 0.28±0.21 LogMAR.
+The mean total anxiety score was 21.68±10.55.
+At least one type of anxiety was detected in 18 (47.4%) children.
+A positive correlation and statistical significance were found between binocular low vision and anxiety (r=0.63, p<0.001).
+Boys were more susceptible to anxiety than girls, and a positive moderate correlation and statistical significance were found (r=0.50, p=0.002).

 DISCUSSION AND CONCLUSION: Anxiety may develop in children with low vision, and this anxiety more commonly occur in boys than in girls (p=0.002).
 In addition, psychological disorders can be seen in children with low vision.
 To better evaluate this connection, large case series studies including visual impairment due to different reasons are needed.